-Overall, the evidence describing outpatient palliative care's benefit is stronger for QoL, resource utilization outcomes, patient satisfaction, and mood outcomes, with weaker evidence suggesting benefits on survival, symptom burden, psychosocial, and caregiver outcomes.
+Overall, the evidence describing outpatient palliative care's benefit is stronger for QoL, resource utilization outcomes, patient satisfaction, and mood outcomes, with more limited evidence suggesting benefits on survival, symptom burden, psychosocial, and caregiver outcomes.
 These observations are consistent with the fact that outpatient palliative care programs are designed to increase patient social support, patient self-advocacy, and coordinated medical care; while palliative care is not focused on improved survival as an indicator of effectiveness, the survival benefit may be mediated by the other more directly influenced outcomes of interest (e.g., mood, QoL).

-Below we present a table capturing the strength of evidence around the relative effect of outpatient palliative care compared to usual care for the key outcomes of interest, with evidence around the more granular aspect of the intervention type (specialist vs. generalist).
-We present the overall numbers of studies that reported on each outcome as well as by type of intervention.
+Table ES1 captures the strength of evidence around the relative effect of outpatient palliative care compared to usual care for the key outcomes of interest, with evidence around the more granular aspect of the intervention type (specialist vs. generalist).
+We present the overall numbers of studies that reported on each outcome by type of intervention.